 Citizens of all other countries who intend to study in Germany must apply for an entry visa at the competent mission before arrival.

-If in doubt about whether you need a visa in order to study in Germany please check theoffered on the webpages of the German Federal Foreign Office.
+If in doubt about whether you need a visa in order to study in Germany please check the list offered on the webpages of the German Federal Foreign Office (also here for information from Studying in Germany).

-Once you have received the official admission letter from the university where you will be enrolled, you can submit an application for a student visa to the respective here (in German)..
+Once you have received the official admission letter from the university where you will be enrolled, you can submit an application for a student visa to the respective German mission abroad.
 The German mission abroad will then forward the visa application for an opinion to the foreigners' authority (Ausländerbehörde) in the town housing the university, i.e. Berlin.
 The German mission abroad can only issue the entry visa once the foreigners' authority has given its approval.
 Details on the documents to be presented with your visa application are often available on the webpage of the competent German mission abroad or directly from the mission itself.
-More information is available
+More information is available here (in German).

 Visa application forms for a long-term stay (longer than three months) can be obtained from the relevant mission free of charge or online.
 Please contact the mission beforehand to find out exactly which forms and other relevant documents are required.